-With IT infrastructure underpinning every facet of our daily lives, the question of how we handle end-of-life devices continues to mount.
-So, what are some of the trends driving the future of secure ITAD (IT asset disposition), particularly when it comes to storage devices?
+With IT infrastructure underpinning every facet of our daily lives, the question of how we handle end-of-life devices grows.
+So what are some of the trends driving the future of secure ITAD (IT asset disposition) when it comes to storage devices?

 Wherever there are data storage devices, there’s a need to reuse, recycle, or dispose of them securely at the end of their lifecycle.
 As storage needs change, so do the methods and standards informing how data storage devices are retired.